1. When is the best time during your cycle to have sex if you want to conceive?

 e) B & C

 Answer: As ovulation approaches and during ovulation.
 You are most fertile, and have the highest chance of getting pregnant, during ovulation.
 That’s when your egg leaves your ovary, travels down your fallopian tube and waits 12 to 24 hours to be fertilized.
 Have sex too soon and the egg won’t be there to meet the sperm.
 Do it too late and the egg will already have dissolved.
 (Getting pregnant has a lot to do with timing!)
 Because it’s so easy to miss that 12- to 24-hour window, your best bet is to have sex as ovulation approaches and when you think you’re ovulating.
+This tool will help you calculate your most fertile days.

 2. What’s the best way to know when you’re ovulating?